SEAN: Can’t talk, too much manga.

 SEAN: Kaze Hikaru 21!
 Squee!
 OK, I admit, I’m still 20 volumes behind on this series.
 But hey, any series that comes out yearly is always in my wheelhouse, given Excel Saga was there for a while as well.
 Highly underrated shoujo, from what my friends tell me.

 MICHELLE: I love Kaze Hikaru very much.
 Everyone should read it!
-But especially Melinda.
+But especially MJ.

 ANNA: I adore this series and I always feel a bit giddy when a new volume comes out.